-We moved to Allen from Providence, Rhode Island, in 1979, back when Allen’s population was probably only five or six thousand.
-My mother, sister and I were three of only a handful of Hispanics when we arrived, which soon became one of the toxic roots of my deeply lacking self-esteem.
+We moved to Allen from Providence, Rhode Island, in 1979, back when Allen’s population was barely a handful of thousands.
+My mother, sister and I were three of only a handful of Hispanics when we arrived, which soon became one of the deepest and most toxic roots of my lacking self-esteem.

 Look how Spic and Spann these floors are!